Node js event driven architecture

 File Reading Ends

-This example shows a non-blocking call to the file read.
-In a non-blocking API, the processing continues, when the API completes the callback function is called.
-In this, there will be context switching from main to file read call back once the file read completes.
+This example shows a nonblocking call to the file read.
+In a nonblocking API, the processing continues.
+When the API completes, the callback function is called.
+There will be context switching from main to file read call back once the file read ends.

 }